Footprins in rock art from Negev Desert Israel

 Fig.4 illustrates an example of Negev Desert rock art depicting underworld gate engravings.
 Characteristic features recur across such representations: the paired gates are unequal in size, with one consistently larger than the other; ear-like extensions appear on some examples, reminiscent of the winged motifs of Sumerian cylinder seals; and in certain engravings the ears are simple engraved lines.

-Fig.4; Underworld Gates Negev Desert Rock art.
+Fig.4; Gates examples from Negev Desert Rock art.

 In Fig. 4's rightmost engraving, two sets of footprints are visible.
 The upper set represents the sunrise and sunset gates, with the Sun positioned as a complete circle between them.
 On the other hand, the lower pair symbolizes the moonrise and moonset gates, with the moon situated between them.
 The ratio of the sun's rising and setting gates is sustained, while the moon gates are equal in size, since their luminosity does not alter.
 This engraving provides proof of the footprint's meaning, which signifies celestial gates.